The newest release Pentaho 220.127.116.11.12 in its community edition is available for download at sourceforge (link) since the 22th of may of 2017.

-I found Spago BI since version 5.1, that is about two years ago.
-It was a complete Open Source BI sotution, the only one, they said.
+I found Spago BI version 5.1, that is about two years ago.
+It was a Complete Open Source BI Sotution, the only one there is, they said.
 They were proud of it!.
 And I was waiting for 5.3 to start a series of posts as they announced amazing changes.

-On may 4th @SpagoBI anounced they were starting a #spagobirevolution.
-The same company (Engineering Group) did an extreme makeover to XU experince and released a comunity edition (CE) and an Enterprise Edition (EE) with a Knowage Brand.
+On may 4th 2017, @SpagoBI anounced they were starting a #spagobirevolution.
+The same company (Engineering Group) did an extreme makeover to XU experince and released a Comunity Edition (CE) and an Enterprise Edition (EE) with a Knowage Brand.

-What I have seen is that the CE is an interesting product, somewhat crippled as important functionality like scheduling and MDX calculated fields and more are excluded, but lets hope its cockpit designer, metadata, models and widgets deliver a promising alternative for data exploration.
+What I have seen is that the CE is an interesting product, somewhat crippled as important functionality like scheduling and MDX calculated fields and more are excluded, but lets hope its cockpit designer, metadata, models and widgets, deliver a promising alternative for OS BI data exploration.

 Visit their site: http://knowage-suite.com/

-Knowage has twitted about this install guide with instructions for windows, linux and DB migration scripts from 5.x.
+Knowage has updated its documentation with instructions for windows, linux and DB migration scripts from 5.x [link].

 - Open a Terminal, create a folder, unzip its content:

 b.
 Ask if you accept the license agreement.
-Do it so an click next
+Do it so and click Next.

 c.
 Ask for your preference on a charting library.
-Accept an click next
+Accept the default and click Next.

-- I had to modify the startup and shutdown scripts to set the correct path to java:
+- I modified the startup and shutdown scripts to set the correct path to java: